ember-learn/ember-blog/source/2016-01-23-core-team-face-to-face-january-2016.md

 But what about medium-size apps?
-These apps may not have enough people working on them that they'd want to break it apart using engines, but they _are_ starting to accumulate many UI components.
+These apps may not have enough people working on them that they'd want to break it apart using engines, but they <span style="font-style: italic;">are</span> starting to accumulate many UI components.
 Reasoning about which components are used where is getting difficult.

 The answer to this problem is something that we've called the pods